cmateu/gaiaerror_py/README.rst

 This version of Merce Romero-Gomez's code includes the evaluation of the Drimmel extinction map.

-Codes and files provided:
+Codes and files provided

-* gaiaerr.py: Simulates Gaia errors
+- gaiaerr.py: Simulates Gaia errors
-* gaiaerr_photerr.py: Simulates Gaia errors for all quantities except distance.
+- gaiaerr_photerr.py: Simulates Gaia errors for all quantities except distance.
 For the distance, (gaussian) errors are simulated with a fixed relative error.
-* example_data/myfile.ne.dat: Example input file
+- example_data/myfile.ne.dat: Example input file

 **INSTALL**